Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Background

 \subsubsection{Feasibility-driven Differential Dynamic Programming.}

-FDDP~\citep{mastalli2020crocoddyl} is a multiple-shooting variant of DDP.
-It is designed to accommodate infeasible state-control trajectories for warm-start initialization and manage dynamically infeasible iterations.
-As a result, this method offers enhanced globalization compared to classical DDP.
+FDDP~\citep{mastalli2020crocoddyl} is a multiple-shooting variant of DDP, offering enhanced globalization compared to classical DDP.
+It accommodates infeasible state-control trajectories for warm-start initialization by adjusting the backward pass and opening the dynamics gaps in early iterations in the forward pass.